willow385/hackersphere/README.md

-The real README can be found in gemini-static/README.gmi
+The real README can be found [in gemini-static/README.gmi](gemini-static/README.gmi).